sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ### 8.3.
 Planned switchover

-In DPU-driven setup, switchover is done via shutdown one side of the DPU, and DPUs pair need to be able to handle the switchover internally.

 ### 8.4.
 ENI migration / HA re-pair

 To support things like upgrade, we need to update the HA set to pair with another DPU.
 In this case, the following steps needs to be performed step by step:

 1. Trigger [Planned shutdown](#82-planned-shutdown) on the DPU that needs to be removed from the HA set.
-2. Update HA set information on all switches.
+2. Update HA set information on all switches and the corresponding DPUs.
    - This will cause the tables and objects related to old HA set to be removed and new HA set to be created.
-   - Once new HA set is programmed, [HA set creation](#81-ha-set-creation) workflow will be triggered and form the new HA set.
+   - This is only allowed when the existing DPU in the pair is in STANDALONE state.
+   - The new DPU joining the HA pair will be in DEAD state at this point.
 3. Program all ENIs on the new DPU.
+4. Once all configurations are done, SDN controller starts bring-up nworkflow by pushing HA-Start-Pairing trigger to both DPUs.
+5. The DPU that was already up and running directly moves to ACTIVE state once it connects with the pair.
+6. The new DPU will move to DORMANT_ACTIVE and continue with the bring-up workflow.

 ## 9. Unplanned operations